-The first year includes practical production modules focused on concept development and an introduction to script-writing, video, audio / sound design and interactive design and construction, balanced with a theory module to help develop your understanding of the industry.
+The first year of the Media Production degree includes practical production modules focused on concept development and an introduction to script-writing, video, audio / sound design and interactive design and construction, balanced with a theory module to help develop your understanding of the industry.
 The focus of the first year is to explore and develop your creativity and identify your chosen area of interest within the industry.

 During the second year you will begin to specialise further within production teams by developing your skills within your preferred production roles on factual and fiction shorts, commercials, promos and within interactive story-telling.
 You will also develop your professional practices through working on ‘live’ external client briefs.

-In between the second and third years of the course, there is an opportunity for students to undertake a year’s work placement, and gain valuable work experience to enhance future employment prospects.
+In between the second and third years of the Media Production degree, there is an opportunity for students to undertake a year’s work placement, and gain valuable work experience to enhance future employment prospects.

 The final year will provide an opportunity for you to set up production teams to complete your Major Projects; your role in a Major Project will be focused on your specific area of interest.
 The Major Project will be supported by your personal research project, which will provide the basis for your approach and involvement.